Your Blood Sugar is Important

 The Impact on Your Body

 Besides causing weight gain, eating a diet full of high glycemic foods can do more than just make you gain weight.
-It can cause inflammation and pain, high levels of oxidative stress, brain fog, and even potentially cancer.
+It can cause inflammation, pain, high levels of oxidative stress, brain fog, metabolic syndrome, and even potentially cancer.
+Cancer cells have 10 times as many glucose receptors as normal cells.
+They cannot use ketones; fuel from fat.

 Prolonged stress on your body, even at just a cellular level, can be a contributing factor in a myriad of degenerative illnesses.
 Sharp rises and falls where you get a sugar high, and then a blood sugar crash can also add to this trap.